mailgun/mailgun-js-boland/README.md

 ### mailgun.getRoutes(callback)

 Gets all the routes.
+Note that all `Routes` API methods are not domain-specific.
 Sample `body`:

 ```
 { total_count: 1,